ferrine/ferrine.github.io/content/pages/about.md

 **About me**

-I started the journey to machine learning in far 2016.
+I started the journey to machine learning in the distant 2016.
 I was a 2nd year bachelor student at [MSU](https://www.econ.msu.ru/), Econ department.
 In my spare time (I tried to have a lot of it) I learned programming and some basis of data science.
 It was a random idea that came to me in summer.
 That appeared to be very interesting.